Wandin - Seville

 AreaSearch assessment of residential development drivers sees a low level of activity in Wandin - Seville, placing the area among the bottom 25% of areas assessed nationally

-Recent building activity comprises entirely detached dwellings, maintaining the area's traditional low-density character focused on family homes.
-The estimated population count is 863 people per dwelling approval, reflecting its quiet development environment.
-Population forecasts indicate a gain of 415 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond projections.
+Nationally, it ranks among the 19th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+This activity is lower than the national average, reflecting market maturity and possible development constraints.
+Recent building activity consists solely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 863 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Wandin-Seville will gain approximately 415 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development